BGDanny/Movie-Theatre/README.md

  ![Booking](/assets/image/booking.png)

- - Click each Accept button after selecting from the dropdown menu to proceed
+ - Click on each Accept button after selecting from the dropdown menu to proceed

  ![accept](/assets/image/accept.png)